kalbir/personal-awesome-list/README.md

 - [Some things that Milton Glaser said to my SVA class](https://mobile.twitter.com/johnleedraws/status/1276721178841841664) &mdash; he was a wise man.
 And he had some good morals.

+- [Don't write alone](https://catapult.co/dont-write-alone) &mdash; resources to help you with the practice of writing, things like prompts, essays, people, pictures.
+So that you do this thing not on your own.

+- [Garlic in fiction](https://www.newyorker.com/books/page-turner/garlic-in-fiction) &mdash; advice from Shirley Jackson on how to make your writing interesting.
+You've got to use your linguistic devices like you'd use garlic to make something tasty.

 ## Product Management

 - [Top 90+ Resources for Product Managers](https://www.sachinrekhi.com/top-resources-for-product-managers) &mdash; this is superb, so many canonical articles.
 First place to go for PM related thinking.